 This type of contract is best for outsourcing or turnkey projects.

 Fixed-Price Contract Subtypes

 Within fixed-price contracts, there are three further subtypes.
 Again, each one is ideally suited for specific scenarios.

-Here’s a brief overview of each one.
+Here’s a brief overview of each of the subtypes.

 - The Firm Fixed-Price Contract (FFP).
-This is simplest of all the fixed-price contracts.
+This is the simplest of all the fixed-price contracts.
 The selling price or fee is fixed, as is the timeframe.
 For example, the contract may state that the seller must complete the job for the price of $10,000 by the end of the month.
 If the seller makes a mistake or does something to cause an increase in cost, he will be responsible for it and the price will remain at $10,000.

 - This type of contract works when the scope of the work is outlined in meticulous detail.
 That’s why government offices often prefer to use it.
 This is the easiest type of contract for procurement professionals to use because it makes it straightforward to take bids and evaluate them together.

 - The Fixed-Price Incentive Fee Contract (FPIF).
 This type of contract includes everything the FFP contract does.
 However, it adds a monetary incentive for the seller to do an even better job, or stay ahead of schedule.
 For instance, the contract includes a financial incentive if the seller finishes the job on time or early, at or below the bid price, or performs in an exemplary manner.

 - This type of contract is well suited to providing the incentive necessary to ensure the project is done on time and at or below cost.